-Ownership Name of subsidiaries 2023 2022 Description Alistithmar for Financial Securities and Brokerage Company 100% 100% A Saudi closed joint stock company, which is registered in KSA under Commercial Registration No. 1010235995 issued on 8 Rajab 1428H (corresponding to July 22, 2007).
-The principal activities of Alistithmar Capital include dealing in securities as principal and agent, underwriting, management of investment funds and private investment portfolios on behalf of customers, and arrangement, advisory and custody services relating to financial securities; Saudi Investment Real Estate Company 100% 100% A limited liability company, which is registered in KSA under commercial registration No. 101268297 issued on 29 Jumada Awwal 1430H (corresponding to May 25, 2009).
-The primary objective of the Company is to hold title deeds as collateral on behalf of the Bank for real estate related lending transactions SAIB Markets Limited Company 100% 100% A Cayman Island limited liability company, registered in the Caymans Islands on July 18, 2017, and is 100% owned by the Bank.
-The objective of the Company is to conduct derivatives and repurchase activities on behalf of the Bank a) Statement of compliance
+Own ership Name of subsidiaries December 31, 2024 December 31, 2023 Functional Currency Description Alistithmar for Financial Securities and Brokerage Company (Alistithmar Capital) 100% 100% Saudi Riyal A Saudi closed joint stock company, which is registered in KSA under Commercial Registration No. 1010235995 issued on 8 Rajab 1428H (corresponding to July 22, 2007).
+The principal activities of Alistithmar Capital include dealing in securities as principal and agent, underwriting, management of investment funds and private investment portfolios on behalf of customers, and arrangement, advisory and custody services relating to financial securities.
+Saudi Investment Real Estate Company 100% 100% Saudi Riyal A limited liability company, which is registered in KSA under commercial registration No. 101268297 issued on 29 Jumada Awwal 1430H (corresponding to May 25, 2009).
+The primary objective of the Company is to hold title deeds as collateral on behalf of the Bank for real estate related lending transactions.
+SAIB Markets Limited Company 100% 100% Saudi Riyal A Cayman Islands limited liability company, registered in the Caymans Islands on July 18, 2017, The objective of the Company is to conduct derivatives and repurchase activities on behalf of the Bank.